Maps of Countries that Look Like Other Countries

 History and geography conspire to produce political boundaries at random.
 Each international border is the answer to a question that is contingent to a certain place and time, and irrelevant anywhere (or anytime) else.

 Yet out of the chaos of chance comes the order of reality.
-For even though the options are limited, the results are not: there are no Mickey Mouse-shaped countries – I rest my case.
-In fact, the forms and shapes of states can be classified in less than half a dozen morphologies (see #595, It's Always Chile in Norway).
+For even though the options are theoretically limitless, the results are not: there are no Mickey Mouse-shaped countries – I rest my case.
+In fact, the forms and shapes of states can be classified in less than half a dozen morphologies (see #595, It’s Always Chile in Norway).

 That’s not where the convergence ends.
 Certain political entities are so similar in shape that they look like each other’s double – like the Chad Smith and Will Ferrell of cartography.
 We noted this before (#659, Liege, Belgium’s Vanishing Twin), and were subsequently sent a few suggestions for other ‘country doubles’.